 Do you need to calculate the employee turnover rate?
-In this post, I’ll show you exactly how to do that.
+In this post, we’ll show you how to do that.

 Calculating the employee turnover rate is a process every human resources department has to measure.
 By figuring out the percentage of workers who departed from your company, you can make calculations regarding hiring costs, employee replacement rates, and overall finances.